pulp/pulp_rpm_prerequisites/README.md

 Pulp 3 RPM plugin prerequisites
 ===============================

-This role installs prerequisites for pulp-rpm plugin use.
+This role installs prerequisites for pulp-rpm plugin use, when installed by ansible-pulp.

 Requirements
 ------------